Lewis Chessum: Career

 Chessum started playing rugby at Sleaford RFC when he was nine years-old.
 He joined Leicester Tigers rugby academy as a teenager in 2019.
 Chessum plays in the second-row where he can utilise his 6'9" height.
 He made his debut for Leicester in the 2021–22 season, after a loan at Championship Rugby side Nottingham.
-He signed a new contact with Leicester in August 2022.
+He signed a new contract with Leicester in August 2022.

 Chessum made his debut for England under-20s on 1 March 2022 in a win against Wales during the 2022 Six Nations Under 20s Championship.
 On 3 February 2023 he captained England under-20 for the first time in a 41–36 victory over Scotland under-20s.
 Later that year Chessum led the side to a fourth-place finish at the 2023 World Rugby U20 Championship.

 On 29 January 2025, having made twelve appearances for the Leicester first-team, it was announced that Chessum had signed a new contract at Leicester, but was also joining Mitsubishi Sagamihara DynaBoars on loan for the 2025 season as part of a new "performance partnership" between the two clubs.
 He made his debut in Japan Rugby League One as a replacement on 1 February 2025, in a 12-40 defeat against Kubota Spears Funabashi Tokyo Bay.